 Bringing home a new puppy is exciting—but it can feel a bit daunting, especially if you've never had a dog before.
 A little advance preparation to ensure all the essentials are in place, however, can make for a smooth and enjoyable homecoming.
-Below you’ll find a list of must-haves to help you welcome your new puppy into your home and family.
+Below you’ll find our New Puppy Checklist to help you welcome your new puppy into your home and family.

 “Puppies need places where they can be safely confined until they learn their house manners, which may not be for more than a year,” says Barbara Davis, CPDT-KA, CDBC, of BADDogsInc Family Dog Training & Behavior in Corona, California.

 Plus, crates and pens help to keep your pup from chewing and peeing inappropriately.